TudorMarmureanuG/muap.ro/README.md

 **Multiapp 95 Professional** is the ultimate productivity and efficiency suite designed specifically for IT support departments.
 This revolutionary software combines over 50+ professional tools into a single, powerful executable file, streamlining various IT tasks from system monitoring to file management, network diagnostics, development tools, and advanced AI-powered productivity features.

 **Why Choose Multiapp Professional?**
-- All-in-one solution with no additional installations required
+- ✓ All-in-one solution with no additional installations required
-- Advanced security features built-in
+- ✓ Advanced security features built-in
-- Intuitive interface with modern design
+- ✓ Intuitive interface with retro & modern design
-- Regular updates and continuous improvement
+- ✓ Regular updates and continuous improvement
-- Portable application - runs from anywhere
+- ✓ Portable application - runs from anywhere

 ## 💻 Technology Stack & Architecture